Hydrodynamic limit of the zero range process on a randomly oriented graph: Relative entropy method

-\subsection{Proof of Theorem 1}
+\subsection{Proof of Theorem \ref{tm:1}}

 It remains to show the convergence in probability of the particle density to the solution of the partial differential equation.
-This will be proved using the argument given at the end of Section 2.2.1.
 It is similar to Corollary 6.1.3 in Kipnis and Landim \cite[p.117-118]{landim}, with additional steps as a consequence of there being two reference measures.
 In \cite{funaki}, the analogous result is instead obtained via a large deviations estimate in Corollary 3.1.